TTE

 The focus of the MSc-track Traffic and Transport Engineering is “The design, assessment and management of ‘open’ civil transport systems and networks”, in which the term “open” refers to publicly accessible systems and networks.
 Core competences of Traffic and Transport Engineering are Modelling, Design and Empirical research.

 Starting in the academic year 2022/2023 the design of the Civil Engineering masters has changed.
-From now on Traffic and Transport Engineering is a track of this Civil Engineering master instead of being a master all on its own.
+From then on Traffic and Transport Engineering is a track of this Civil Engineering master instead of being a master all on its own.
 This means that in Q1 and Q2 students who want to graduate in Traffic and Transport Engineering also follow courses with other masters from the faculty and other tracks from Civil Engineering.
 These courses mainly focus on Modelling Uncertainty and Data Engineering (24 EC).

 After these courses students will follow compulsory courses for their track.
 These courses are given in Q2 and Q3 (21 EC).
 The courses form a solid basis in the fundamentals of the different specializations and also allow students to get familiar with research and engineering skills.
 In the Q4 of the first year, students will follow one of the four specializations.
 These are: